Terms and Conditions

 14. PASSPORT, VISAS AND HEALTH REQUIREMENTS

-The passport, visa and health requirements applicable at the time of printing to British citizens for the holidays we offer are shown in our Pre-departure Pack.
-A full British passport presently takes approximately three weeks to obtain.
+The passport, visa and health requirements applicable at the time of printing to British citizens for the holidays we offer are shown in our Pre-departure Pack; foreign (non British) passport holders will be provided some basic information (details of our responsibilities are detailed above in the VISA section of the ABOUT OUR TOURS information).
+A full British passport can take approximately six weeks to obtain.
 If you or any member of your party have not yet got a passport, our recommendation is that you should apply for one at least six weeks before your holiday.
 The UK Passport Service has to confirm your identity before issuing your first passport and from October 2006 will ask you to attend an interview in order to do this.

 It is the party leader’s responsibility to ensure that all members of the party are in possession of all necessary travel and health documents before departure.
 All costs incurred in obtaining such documentation must be paid by you.
-We regret we cannot accept any liability if you or any member of your party are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
-If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
+We regret we cannot accept any liability if you or any member of your party are refused entry onto any transport or into any country due to failure on your part to carry correct documentation or failure to obtain the visa either before departure or on arrival.
+Whilst we will provide some basic information, advice and supporting documents needed for your application we accept no responsibility for the approval or denial of a visa.
+You should obey and follow the regulations provided by the Embassy, consulate or official third-party visa application company, as information changes and the advice you receive from us may be out of date or no longer relevant.
+It is your responsibility (not ours) to make sure that your passport (whether British or non-British) is valid and the necessary visa requirements are correct and up to date with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
 If failure to have any necessary travel or other documents results to fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.
+If your failure to obtain a visa or entry to the country in question occurs then you will not be entitled to any refund or compensation from us outside of what is stated in the Cancellation By You (clause 3) of our terms and conditions.

 Basic information regarding the applicable visas, documentation and health requirements are provided in the pre-departure pack; however please be aware that we have no responsibility for the accuracy of this information as regulations change in the UK and the country(ies) in question.
 Please conform to the above paragraph in addition to reading our information.